CBN (AM): Rebroadcasters

 CBND was used by a former low-power AM rebroadcasting transmitter in Flower's Cove, which had operated on 790 kHz in 1972 to rebroadcast the programming of CBN.
 In 1968, CBND was approved to move from 600 to 920 kHz according to the Canadian Communications Foundation's CBN website.
-Its unknown when CBND signed on and when it left the air, however, there's a CBND-FM currently operating on 105.1 MHz in Postville which rebroadcasts CFGB-FM Happy Valley-Goose Bay.
+It is unknown when CBND signed on and when it left the air, however, there is a CBND-FM currently operating on 105.1 MHz in Postville which rebroadcasts CFGB-FM Happy Valley-Goose Bay.

 CIBB-FM rebroadcasts programming of CBN, although it is owned by the Burgeo Broadcasting System.

 In March 2016, The CBC made the decision to put a nested rebroadcaster in St. John's.
 It would broadcast at 88.5 MHz with an ERP of 3,612 Watts.
 On July 5 of the same year, the station went on-air for testing.
 On August 1, 2016, the CRTC approved the decision to put a nested rebroadcaster in St. John's.
 CBN-1-FM began broadcasting on October 28, 2016.